kit-data-manager/pit-service/README.md

 ## How to build

+> Note: Alternatively, you can use the docker image.

 **Required**: Java SE Development Kit 21 (or openjdk 21) or higher

 - Building (with tests): `./gradlew clean build`